F-1 to Green Card: How to Change Your Status From an F-1 Student Visa

 Get The Immigration Help You Deserve

-To be eligible for an EB-3 visa you must be a professional, a skilled worker, or a worker of another kind, who has at least two years of work experience in your field.
-In order to take advantage of its benefits, an employer has to have offered you a full-time job that’s permanent, and they must submit the necessary paperwork to USCIS on your behalf.
+To be eligible for an EB-3 visa, you must be a professional, a skilled worker, or a worker of another kind who has at least two years of work experience in your field.
+To take advantage of its benefits, an employer has to offer you a permanent, full-time job, and they must submit the necessary paperwork to USCIS on your behalf.

 Adjusting Your Status to a Dual-Intent Visa